KenethGarcia/ClassiPyGRB/JOSS_Docs/paper.md

 **ClassiPyGRB** is a Python 3 package to download, process, visualize and classify Gamma-Ray-Burst (GRB) datavbase from [Swift/BAT Telescope](https://swift.gsfc.nasa.gov/about_swift/bat_desc.html).
 It is distributed over the GNU General Public License Version 2 (1991).
 - - -
-# How to cite
-If you use this code in a publication, please refer to the package by name and cite [Garcia-Cifuentes et al.(2023)](https://ui.adsabs.harvard.edu/abs/2023arXiv230408666G/abstract) -> [arXiv link](https://arxiv.org/abs/2304.08666).
-Any question, please email [Keneth Garcia-Cifuentes](mailto:kenet.garcia@correo.nucleares.unam.mx)

 # Dependencies
 This repository requires Python 3.8 or high, and the packages from the [``requeriments.txt``](https://github.com/KenethGarcia/GRB_ML/blob/51482eecd01d8bea10a951ba3e9b0b108cea3c08/requirements.txt) file.
 Other packages will be required optionally in Documentation (i.e., Jupyter).